Malcolm is the Chief Executive Officer of Saint and Sofia, the brand he co-founded with his wife Dessislava Bell in 2020.

 After having children, their perspective changed on two key things.
 Firstly, the potential impact of climate change on their children’s future and secondly, the cost of almost everything.
 (They suspected this was a common experience for most people after having children).
 So, the design of Saint and Sofia is to offer luxury fashion at proper prices, with quality items made in ethical factories and in a seriously sustainable way.
 They work with other family owned fabric mills, factories and suppliers in Europe who share their values and commitment to better production and sustainability.

-At Seedcamp, Malcolm advises portfolio companies on growth and marketing challenges.
+At Seedcamp, Malcolm advised portfolio companies on growth and marketing challenges.
 Since 2012, Malcolm has advised teams at Facebook and Google on the development of their marketing platforms.
-In 2013 he did a Ted Talk on social media.
+In 2013 he did a Ted Talk in New York City on social media.
 He’s been a Guest Speaker at events hosted by Oxford University, Google, Advertising Week and Facebook.
 In 2013, Malcolm was featured in a Harvard Business School Case Study taught to MBA Students Called ‘18 Months in a Startup: Zaggora.com’.
 He’s also been featured in the Financial Times, Sunday Times and has written articles for the Huffington Post.

 Previously, Malcolm studied at the London School of Economics, graduating with Honors in 2005.
 Before entrepreneurship, Malcolm worked as a Family Office Manager for several Forbes Family offices in Europe and the Middle East.
 He lives in South East London with Dessislava and their two children.
 His hobbies are building Lego, reading and making coffee which he likes ‘chicken spicy’.
 Only he knows what that means.